henritielscher/allrooms/README.md

 The website is not up and running in production to this day (March 20th 2022) since the database is not up to date yet.

-## Additional Infos / Thoughts

----

-Initially I was building this site with Express, NodeJS, EJS and MongoDB, which I discarded because of the CMS in Wordpress.
-At that point it seemed to be the better solution for integrating a nice Backend for the client.
-Nowadays I would probably go for a NextJS application with Strapi as CMS.

-Since this build I found myself using classes for JavaScript functionality which I really like for separating everything into its own resusable modules.
-Since most of them are only used with one instance I did not implement Prototypes here.

-For the build and development process I would rather go with Vite instead of Webpack.

 ## Features

 ---